Bikeman868/OwinFramework.Pages/README.md

 into the head part of the page.
 Now any other component can specify that it has a dependency on this Bootstrap Component.
-When you do this the Bootstrap Compoennt will be included on any page that contains dependant Components the the link in the header will only be written once.
+When you do this the Bootstrap Compoennt will be included on any page that contains dependent Components the the link in the header will only be written once.
 Also, the bootstrap link will not be output on any pages that do not need it.